Advertisement

 3. http://localhost:8080/assets/../../../../root/root.txt: The URL attempts to go up four directories (../../../../) and access /root/root.txt.

 Hurry!!!
-I got our root flag
+I got the root flag

 Congratulations if you made it this far.
 If you enjoy reading my writeups, kindly subscribe to my channel and follow me on my social media handles: